Vishalkpatill/Bank_Customer_Churn_EDA/README.md

 - Card types show relatively modest differences in churn.
 - The relationship between complaints and churn is **extremely strong** in this dataset.

-### ⚠️ Important Data Quality Observation

-The complaint variable requires special attention.

-Almost every customer marked as having a complaint is classified as exited.
-This is unusually strong and should **not automatically be interpreted as causation**.

-Before using `Complain` in a predictive model, investigate whether:

-- The complaint was recorded after the customer exited.
-- The variable contains target leakage.
-- The variable was generated or encoded in a way that reflects churn.
-- There is another data-generation issue.

-This demonstrates an important analyst skill: **critically evaluating the data instead of blindly trusting a correlation.**

 ---

 ## 💼 Business Recommendations